Azure/azure-quickstart-templates/101-key-vault-create/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates an Azure Key Vault.
+This template creates an Azure Key Vault and a secret stored inside the key vault.
 If you are new to Azure Key Vault, see:

 - [Azure Key Vault service](https://azure.microsoft.com/services/key-vault/)
 - [Azure Key Vault documentation](https://docs.microsoft.com/azure/key-vault/)